Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Use a sitz bath as directed.
 A sitz bath is a pan that fits on the toilet bowl.
 You fill it with warm water and sit in it to help decrease pain, swelling, and bruising.
 You may also create a sitz bath by filling a bathtub with about 6 inches of warm water.
 Ask how long and how often to take a sitz bath.

 - Handle your baby carefully.
-Be careful not to move your baby's arm when you pick him up.
+Be careful not to move your baby's arm when you pick him or her up.

 - Take your baby to therapy or treatment as directed.
-Your baby may need to work with a physical therapist to help strengthen his muscles.
-He may also need treatment for nerve damage.
+Your baby may need to work with a physical therapist to help strengthen his or her muscles.
+He or she may also need treatment for nerve damage.

 Prevent shoulder dystocia in a future pregnancy: